-We cannot predict with certainty when, if ever, we will require additional capital to further fund the product development and commercialization of our human tissues that can be employed in drug discovery and development, biological research, and as therapeutic implants for the treatment of damaged or degenerating tissues and organs.
-We intend to cover our future operating expenses through cash on hand, and from revenue derived from grants and collaborative research agreements.
-However, we cannot provide assurance that we will not require additional funding in the future.
-In addition, we cannot be sure that additional financing will be available if and when needed, or that, if available, financing will be obtained on terms favorable to us and our stockholders.
+The Company will need additional capital to further fund product development and commercialization of its human tissues that can be employed in drug discovery and development, biological research, and as therapeutic implants for the treatment of damaged or degenerating tissues and organs.
+The Company intends to cover its future operating expenses through cash on hand, through additional financing from existing and prospective investors, from revenue derived from grants and collaborative research agreements, and revenue from the commercialization of products and services.
+However, we may not be successful in obtaining sufficient funding to support our operations from new or existing collaborative research agreements or the commercialization of products and services.
+In addition, we cannot be sure that additional financing will be available when needed or that, if available, financing will be obtained on terms favorable to us or to our stockholders.
+Further, we cannot assure you that we will receive 100% of the potential funding under existing grants, and we may not be successful in securing additional grants in the future.

 Having insufficient funds may require us to delay, scale back, or eliminate some or all of our development programs or relinquish rights to our technology on less favorable terms than we would otherwise choose.
 Failure to obtain adequate financing could eventually adversely affect our ability to operate as a going concern.
+If we raise additional funds from the issuance of equity securities, substantial dilution to our existing stockholders would likely result.
+If we raise additional funds by incurring debt financing, the terms of the debt may involve significant cash payment obligations as well as covenants and specific financial ratios that may restrict our ability to operate our business.

-As of June 30, 2013, the Company had 64,951,014 total issued and outstanding shares of Common Stock, and five year warrants for the opportunity to purchase an additional 3,481,760 shares of Common Stock at exercise prices between \$0.85 and \$1.00 per share and 550,000 warrants with terms between two and five years and exercise prices between \$2.21 and \$3.24 per share.
-If all warrants were exercised on a cash basis, the Company would realize approximately \$4.7 million additional gross proceeds.
+As of June 30, 2014, the Company had 78,282,460 total issued and outstanding shares of Common Stock, and five year warrants for the opportunity to purchase an additional 869,239 shares of Common Stock at exercise prices between \$0.85 and \$1.00 per share and 213,870 warrants with terms between two and five years and exercise prices between \$2.21 and \$7.36 per share.
+If all warrants were exercised on a cash basis, the Company would realize approximately \$1.9 million additional gross proceeds.

-The 2008 Equity Incentive Plan provides for the issuance of up to 896,256 shares of our outstanding Common Stock and the 2012 Equity Incentive Plan provides for the issuance of up to 6,553,986 shares, or approximately 11% of our outstanding Common Stock, to executive officers, directors, advisory board members and employees.
-In aggregate, issued and outstanding common stock, shares underlying outstanding warrants, and shares reserved for the 2008 and 2012 incentive plans total 74,267,596 shares of common stock as of June 30, 2013.
+The 2008 Equity Incentive Plan provides for the issuance of up to 896,256 shares of our outstanding Common Stock and the 2012 Equity Incentive Plan, as amended, provides for the issuance of up to 11,553,986 shares, or approximately 16% of our outstanding Common Stock, to executive officers, directors, advisory board members, employees and consultants.
+In aggregate, issued and outstanding common stock, shares underlying outstanding warrants, and shares reserved for the 2008 and 2012 incentive plans total 89,514,529 shares of common stock as of June 30, 2014.